-With COVID-19 continuing to be prevalent part of the lives of our patients, Queen Victoria Hospital (QVH) continued to take on the special role of a surgical cancer centre.
+Queen Victoria Hospital (QVH) continued to take on the special role of a surgical cancer centre.
 Providing appropriate and timely treatment for patients with high-risk cancers (breast, head and neck, and skin) throughout the period.
 Working with hospitals from across Sussex, Surrey and Kent, our staff have built on the regional and national expertise to agree the best approach for each patient and provide them with the timely treatment they needed.

-Our dedicated Patient Experience Manager who is a lone worker has been on-site and continued to promote patient experience and provide assistance and help to patients/carers and service users.
-During this period the Trust has continued to fully respond to complaints within prescribed timelines and did not impose any restrictions to the ongoing service
+Our dedicated Patient Experience Manager has been on-site and continued to promote patient experience, and provide assistance and help to staff, patients/carers and service users.
+During this period the Trust has continued to fully respond to complaints within prescribed timelines and did not impose any restrictions to the ongoing service.

 We are committed to delivering safe, effective and person centred care.
-The use of feedback is central to ensuring delivery of these aims and we offer a variety of approaches which allow people to choose a feedback mechanism that best suits their needs.
+The use of patient feedback is key to ensuring delivery against these aims and we offer a variety of approaches which allow people to choose a mechanism that best suits their needs.
 These include:

-- in writing via letters, surveys, consultations and Friends and Family Test feedback forms. - by e-mail via our Information and PALS e-mail addresses - by telephone direct to our Patient Experience Manager - via the NHS website and Care Opinion which are sites where patients can share their experience of health or care services, and help make them better for everyone. - · on social media via posts, links and direct messages - face to face and daily contact with the public
+- by e-mail via our Information and PALS e-mail addresses - in writing via letters, surveys, consultations and Friends and Family Test (FFT) feedback forms. - by telephone direct to our Patient Experience Manager - via the NHS website and Care Opinion which are sites where patients can share their experience of health or care services, and help make them better for everyone. - on social media via posts, links and direct messages - face to face and daily contact with the public

-This feedback provides us with a rich picture of patient experience while also offering insight into what matters to patients.
+This feedback provides us with a holistic view of patient experience and offers insight into what matters to patients.
 Importantly, it allows us to develop action plans for patient and public engagement and quality improvements.